moretticb/Kite/README.md

 Once opened, go to preferences (the bottom right gear icon) to set the due IP address and port.
 Afterwards, go back to the main screen and sign up to have an username and password at the specified server.

 After such configurations, you are ready to go Kiting.
 The interface is very intuitiveand easy to use.
-Have fun with threaded discussions :)
+Have fun with threaded discussions.

+Fork me on GitHub :)